Caast/caast-documentation/widgets/README.md

 With this simple snippet Caast Library is now injected on your website, lets have a look on specific widget call in order to build your own Caast Library implementation.

 !> Caast Widget cannot be loaded with Caast Library.
 This library is available to allow you to build your own display of the Caast Interface.

+## Customize style

+Currently Caast Widget is only customizable via injected styles in our different components.
+Those styles can be injected in our administration interface.
+Nevertheless, we are working on offering you the ability to add a style parameter on each Caast Widget instance in order to have a really frictionless experience.

+The injected styles will rely upon the Caast Library css classes naming available [here](library/style.md#iframe-styles)